 Less expensive options include wood composite, which can be painted, and vinyl, which resists denting and looks good on most houses.
-Wood composite garage doors cost about $1,200 for a 16’x7’ door.
+Wood composite garage doors cost about $950 to $3,700 for a 16’x7’ door, although a high-end wood composite door can cost as much as $10,000 or more.
 Steel garage doors are the cheapest, though they dent easily and need the most insulation to regulate the temperature inside a garage.
-Homeowners can get a 16’x7’ steel garage door for as little as $750.
+Homeowners can get a 16’x7’ steel garage door for as little as $600.

-No matter the price, a garage door should last a minimum of five to 10 years.
-If you need a door with insulation, look for its R value – the higher the R value, the better the insulation; the typical attached garage needs a door with an R value of 12.
+No matter the price, a garage door should last a minimum of 5 to 10 years.
+If you need a door with insulation, look for its R value – the higher the R value, the better the insulation.
+The typical attached garage needs a door with an R value of 12.
 Other features you may want to look for include pinch resistance, which can keep you or your children from getting fingers and other extremities caught in the door, and tamper resistance, which can help prevent break-ins.

-Other Factors that Contribute to the Cost of Your New Garage Door
+Other Factors that Contribute to the Cost of Your Garage Door Installation

 Do You Need a New Garage Door Opener?

-If your current garage door opener still works, and your new garage door isn’t much heavier than your old door, then you may not need a new garage door opener.
+If your current garage door opener still works, and your new garage door isn’t much heavier than your old door, then you may not need a new opener.
 However, if your new door is heavier, then you should get a new garage door opener, too.
-Installing a garage door opener will cost about $330 on average.
+Installing a garage door opener will cost about $200 to $500 on average.

-Installing a Garage Door Is a Job for the Pros
+Garage Door Installation Is a Job for the Pros

 Home improvement stores sell garage doors that you may be able to install yourself, but don’t fall into the trap of thinking that a garage door replacement is a DIY job.
-Replacing a garage door can be dangerous; for example, the springs and wires in garage door hardware are under a lot of stress, and can cause serious injury if not handled appropriately.
+Replacing a garage door can be dangerous, because the springs and wires in garage door hardware are under a lot of tension, and they can cause serious injury if not handled properly.
 The door itself is also heavy and unwieldy, and you could easily hurt yourself trying to maneuver it.
-Even if you don’t hurt yourself, installing your own garage door can easily take you nine hours or longer, unless you have experience with the task and experienced help.
+Even if you don’t hurt yourself, installing your own garage door can easily take you nine hours or longer, unless you have experience with the task and the right help.